Az-Net/.github/profile/README.md

 # Introduction

+Science has a way of talking about the universe in words that bind it to a common reality.
+Magick is a method of talking to the universe in a way that it cannot ignore.

+The two are exceedingly compatible.

 Superstition boils down to a slur.

 Occult practices logically follow from certain metaphysical axioms, some of which are non-falsifiable.
 "Superstition" is but a pejorative used to casually and reductively dismiss the practical conclusions of alternative metaphysical premises than which the speaker adopts, without critically analyzing them.